VecForeachPtrIdx

 vin,outVector to iterate over.

-varinName of variable to be used which’ll contain value at iterated index idx
+varinName of variable to be used which’ll contain pointer to value at iterated index idx

 idxinName of variable to be used for iterating over indices.